-Board members shall not debate or vote upon the employment of any person to whom they are related within the fourth degree.
-(See Form 0342.)
-Provided the Board member relative does not debate or vote upon the employment issue, the Board may employ a person related to a Board member.
-However, the Board may not under any circumstances employ one of its members.
+The Board may employ a person related within the fourth degree to a Board member (see Form 0342.), provided the related Board member does not debate or vote upon the employment issue.
+However, the Board may not under any circumstances employ one of its own members.